The Royal Doctor Service Today

 The Alice Springs Base provides 24-hour primary emergency retrievals and inter-hospital transfers by our team of pilots, flight nurses and engineers.
 It serves an area of approximately 1.25 million square kilometres from Marla in Northern South Australia to Newcastle Waters in the Northern Territory, and beyond the border regions of Western Australia and Queensland.

-In Alice Springs, the RFDS also operates an award-winning Tourist Facility and Café which in 2008/09 attracted more than 63,000 visitors from all over the world.
+In Alice Springs, the RFDS also operates an award-winning Tourist Facility which attracts visitors from all over the world.
 The Tourist Facility – the most significant RFDS tourist attraction in Australia – makes an important financial contribution to the Capital Raising Program, whilst also helping increase awareness and understanding of the RFDS around the globe.

-The RFDS provides aero-medical services to the communities of Central Australia for more than 70 years.
-In 2010/11 a total of 2,600 patients were transported by RFDS aircraft from the Alice Springs Base – that’s seven people every day in Central Australia.
+The RFDS has provided aero-medical services to the communities of Central Australia for more than 70 years.

 RFDS Central Operations provide aero-medical emergency, primary and preventive healthcare services across more than 2.3 million square kilometres covering South Australia, the southern half of the Northern Territory and, on occasions, areas within Western Australia, Queensland, Victoria and New South Wales.